maxmind/mmdb-from-go-blogpost/README.md

 The [output](https://gist.github.com/nchelluri/ad079300b92a634bc4b36249b77f3893) from this command, elided here for brevity, shows us that the `AcmeCorp.Environments` and `AcmeCorp.DeptName` keys are not present in the original MMDB file at all and that they are present in the enriched MMDB file when expected.
 The 56.3.0.1 IP address remains identical across both databases (without any AcmeCorp fields) as a control.

 And that's it!
 You've now built yourself a GeoLite2 Country MMDB file enriched with custom data.

-### Using Docker or Vagrant

-The code repository comes with a [Dockerfile](https://github.com/maxmind/mmdb-from-go-blogpost/blob/master/Dockerfile) and a [Vagrantfile](https://github.com/maxmind/mmdb-from-go-blogpost/blob/master/Vagrantfile) included.
-If you'd like to begin work in an environment which has all of the necessary software dependencies pre-installed, see our documentation for getting started with [Docker](https://github.com/maxmind/mmdb-from-go-blogpost/blob/master/README-Docker.md) and [Vagrant](https://github.com/maxmind/mmdb-from-go-blogpost/blob/master/README-Vagrant.md).

 ### Contacting Us